epasseto/UdacityDataScienceCapstone/README.md

 **R**The final results are discussed in detail.
 Explain the exploration as to why some techniques worked better than others, or how improvements were made are documented.

+One idea is to use the ancient **Roman Empire** strategy, that is: "first **occupy**, then **reinforce**!"

+Jo, just imagine that this **orange box** over here is our already conceived first Perceptron architecture:

 ![strategy](figs/machine2.png)

+And what we are doing:

+>- first, we make a definition of what whe think is a **good** initial architecture for a Perceptron, to solve our problem
+>- ... then we compile it, train and test it for our predefinded main parameter (in this case is **Accuracy**)
+>- ... we can check other parameters, like **processing time** for training and testing, etc
+>- second, we change **one parameter at time**, and checks if the output does not degradate, and... if we could attain an **improvement** on the changing
+>- ... and we can continue this process, slowly, testing in one direction and another... until we realize that there is not a lot to improve, keeping this Paradigm*

+*(*I am using a term forged by the Epistemologis Thomas S. Kuhn, who wrote a book named "The Structure of Scientific Revolutions".
+The idea is when you conceive a kind of **skeleton** for a scientific experiment, if you cannot achieve an expected result with it, just evolving it, is better to change to another Paradigm (or our **skeleton** of a scientific theory)*

 **R**It’s essential to show best scores achieved by each model in one place in a table.